micro-os-plus/drtm/README.md

 $ npm test
 ```

-The tests can also be exectuted directly, without `npm`:
+The tests can also be executed directly, without `npm`:

 ```bash
 $ cd drtm.git